adrianardv/adrianardv/README.md

 - 👨‍💻 I’m currently working on **Artificial Intelligence and Machine Learning**

-- 🌱 In the process of **expanding mi knowledge, improving my skills, and consolidating my expertise**
+- 🌱 In the process of **expanding mi knowledge, and improving my skills**

 <h3 align="left">Connect with me:</h3>